yetisoftworks/MeshyDB.SDK-docs/docs/data/searching.rst

       mesh : :type:`string`, :required:`required`
          Identifies name of mesh collection. e.g. person. filter : :type:`string`
-         Filter criteria for search.
-Uses MongoDB format. orderby : :type:`string`
+         Criteria provided in a MongoDB format to limit results. orderby : :type:`string`
-         How to order results.
-Uses MongoDB format. page : :type:`integer`
+         Defines which fields need to be sorted and direction in a MongoDB format. page : :type:`integer`
-         Page number of users to bring back. pageSize : :type:`integer`, max: 200, default: 25 Number of results to bring back per page.
+         Page number of results to bring back. pageSize : :type:`integer`, max: 200, default: 25 Number of results to bring back per page.